 - Highly available

-- Greatly reduces the amount of coding
+- Significant reduction in the amount of coding needed

-- Automates business policy
+- Automation of business policy

-- Allows easy migration to the hybrid model
+- Easy migration to the hybrid model

 PaaS has many characteristics that define it as a cloud service, including:

 - Builds on virtualization technology, so resources can easily be scaled up or down as your business changes